ibm-cloud-docs/schematics/faqs/sc-general-faq.md

 {: faq}
 {: support}

 When you manually remove a resource that you provisioned with {{site.data.keyword.bplong_notm}}, the state file is not updated automatically and becomes out of sync.
 When you create next Terraform execution plan, or apply a new template version.
-The {{site.data.keyword.bpshort}} verifies that the {{site.data.keyword.cloud_notm}} resources in the state file exist in your {{site.data.keyword.cloud_notm}} account with the state that is captured.
+The {{site.data.keyword.bpshort}} verifies that the Cloud resources in the state file exist in your {{site.data.keyword.cloud_notm}} account with the state that is captured.
 If the resource is not found, the state file is updated, and the Terraform execution plan is changed.

-Although the state file is updated before new changes to your {{site.data.keyword.cloud_notm}} resources are applied, do not manually remove resources from the resource dashboard to avoid unexpected results.
+Although the state file is updated before new changes to your Cloud resources are applied, do not manually remove resources from the resource dashboard to avoid unexpected results.
 Instead, use the {{site.data.keyword.bplong_notm}} console or CLI to remove your resources, or remove the associated infrastructure code from your Terraform template.
 {: important}

 ## Does {{site.data.keyword.bpshort}} support `ibmcloud terraform` command?